-During these years, Mossman was occupied with fighting cattle rustlers or pursuing private business ventures.
-One of his main objectives was to stop the rampant cattle rustling that bringing the outfit close to bankruptcy and he fired 52 of the 84 cowboys as suspected of being or helping the rustlers.
+During these years, Mossman fought cattle rustlers or pursued private business ventures.
+One of his main objectives was to stop the rampant cattle rustling that brought the outfit close to bankruptcy, and he fired 52 of the 84 cowboys suspected of being or helping the rustlers.

 Speaking fluent Spanish, he was also known as a great storyteller.
-He selected his headquarters in Bisbee, Arizona and began the task of establishing a group of tough lawmen.
+He selected his headquarters in Bisbee, Arizona, and began establishing a group of tough lawmen.
 Burt’s last capture was that of Augustine Chacon, a vicious killer who claimed to have killed some 52 people.
-Enlisting the help of outlaws, Burt Alvord and Billy Stiles, Mossman was able to trap the killer who was eventually hanged in Solomonville, Arizona.
+Enlisting the help of outlaws Burt Alvord and Billy Stiles, Mossman was able to trap the killer, who was eventually hanged in Solomonville, Arizona.

-After serving for just one year, his term was completed and rumors circulated it was primarily because he did not want to work under a new governor.
+After serving for just one year, his term was completed, and rumors circulated it was primarily because he did not want to work under a new governor.
 Afterward, Mossman returned to the cattle business and owned the large Diamond A ranch near Roswell, New Mexico.
-Known to be wild, restless and quick-tempered, he was, however, respected by all who worked with him.
+Known to be wild, restless, and quick-tempered, he was respected by all who worked with him.
 He died in Roswell on September 5, 1956, he is buried in the Mount Washington Cemetery in Independence, Missouri.

 © Kathy Alexander/Legends of America, updated November 2022.